-Gibbons Mannington & Phipps assist the self employed in the Bexhill-on-Sea area in understanding National Insurance and the upcoming changes to the regime.
+Gibbons Mannington & Phipps assist the self employed in understanding National Insurance and the upcoming changes to the regime.
 Here, we outline some of the basic principles...

 The 2016 Budget confirmed the government's intention to abolish Class 2 National Insurance contributions (NICs) from April 2018.
 This means that instead of paying two classes of NICs (Class 2 and Class 4), the self-employed will pay just one in the future.